muarshad01/Docker_and_Kubernetes/12_Onwards_to_Kubernetes.md

     - `Services`: Sets up **networking** in a k8s cluster.
     - There are 4 subtypes:
 	    -- `ClusterIP`
-	    -- `NodePort`: Exposes a container to the outside world (only good for 'dev' purposes!)
+	    -- `NodePort`: Exposes a container to the outside world -- `LoadBalancer`
-	    -- `LoadBalancer`
 	    -- `Ingres`

 ```
 apiVersion: v1
-kind: Service 			# 'Kind' represents the type of object that we want to make e.g., Kind=Service or kind=Pod
+kind: Service 			        # 'Kind' represents the type of `object` that we want to make
 metadata:
   name: client-node-port
 spec:
-  type: NodePort 		# Subtype of Service object; exposes a container to the outside world
+  type: NodePort 		        # Subtype of `Service` object
   ports:
     - port: 3050  		        # OTHER Pod that needs multi-client Pod
       targetPort: 3000 		    # same as containerPort in kind=Pod definition
       nodePort: 31515 		    # We type this into our browser URL [30,000 -- 32,767]
   selector:
     component: web 		        # Note the relationship with label in other service.
 How they are connected together.
 ```

-Port Forwarding: "label" and "selector" with key:value approach. labels and selectors are used to connect objects.
+* `Port Forwarding`: `label` and `selector` with key:value approach.
+    - labels and selectors are used to connect objects.

 ```
 * labels: